ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

 Deployment Overview
 #####################
 In Module 1, we have already deployed the NGINX Ingress Controller, so we will focus on configuring NGINX App Protect in this module.
-For more information on deploying the NGINX Plus Ingress Controller, refer to the official documentation for please refer the documentation `Installation with Manifests`_
+For the complete installation of the NGINX Plus Ingress Controller, refer to the official documentation `Installation with Manifests`_

 At a high level, we will: